najamelan/async_executors/README.md

 This crate has few dependencies.
 Cargo will automatically handle it's dependencies for you.

-There are no optional features.
+The only dependency is `futures-task`, the rest are the optional dependencies to turn on support for each executor.

 ### Security